drc-cs/SUMMER25-CS326/lectures/L9/slides.md

 [[homework]](https://github.com/drc-cs/SUMMER25-CS326/tree/main/homeworks/H3)

 - Be able to look at code for logistic regression gradient descent and identify missing or incorrect components.

+- Recognize the logistic regression function and range of outputs.

 - Provided with a **simple** numpy operation, identify the shape of the output.
 This may include an axis argument. [[🔗]](https://numpy.org/doc/stable/user/basics.broadcasting.html)